traefik-workshops/traefik-workshop/README.md

 ## Prerequisities

-You need to have Kubernetes cluster that you can connect to, Helm3 installed and any domain that points to the external IP address of the cluster.
+You need to have Kubernetes cluster that you can connect to, Helm3 installed and a domain that points to the external IP address of the cluster.

 ## The agenda with the hands on workshops

 1. [Installing Traefik Proxy](exercise-1)
 2. [Traefik Dashboard](exercise-2)